Board of Directors

 Tony was inducted into the Washington Hall of Merit in 1993 and the Washington Athletic Hall of Fame in 2013.
 He was appointed to the San Francisco Prep Hall of Fame Board of Directors in 2015.

-Carrie has been inducted into the GWHS Hall of Fame for her coaching successes.
 One of here most proud moments was being inducted into the San Francisco Prep Hall of Fame in 2007.

 Executive Board Members – Years of Service